-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

 Every Homeowner Should Understand These Top 3 Considerations Before Buying a Solar Electric System

 There are three very important considerations for anyone thinking about solar electricity.
 Many people focus on only one or two of these crucial parts of a solar electricity system, but all three are equally important.
 If any one of these three is missing you could be heading for serious problems like decreased energy savings, increased maintenance costs, and safety issues.
 Don't trust any installer who wants to focus on only one or two of these.

 1) Quality of Solar Panels, Inverters, and Mounting Equipment: Your installer should use only high quality solar electric panels.
-There are many “less than reputable” companies selling solar panels.
+There are many less than reputable companies selling solar panels.
 Stick with established manufacturers that have a solid history of making quality solar panels.
 The same is true for the inverters (remember the inverters convert the electricity that the solar panels produce (DC) to the type of electricity used in your home (AC)).

 Use only established manufacturers with a good history.
 The mounting equipment should be strong enough to stand up to highest local winds and be long lasting enough to last at least 25 years.
 The mounting parts should all be aluminum or stainless steel.
 Wood will not last long enough.

 2) Quality of System Design: Solar electricity systems must be designed conscientiously by an expert.
 An improperly designed and installed system can have catastrophic effects.
 It could cost you many thousands of dollars, could have safety issues, and may never work properly.
 I have seen this happen more than it should.
 Protect yourself and find an expert who specializes specifically in solar power.
-Avoid contractors who “also do solar” as an add-on to their business; like home improvement companies and heating and air conditioning companies.
-I would not go to an "eye, nose, and throat" doctor who does heart surgery “also”?
+Avoid contractors who also do solar as an add-on to their business; like home improvement companies and heating and air conditioning companies.
+I would not go to an "eye, nose, and throat" doctor who does heart surgery also?
 As always, it is in your best interest to find a specialist!